sourcefrog/cargo-mutants/README.md

 documentation and not to assert correctness of the code, you can skip them with `cargo mutants -- --all-targets`.

 On _some but not all_ projects, cargo-mutants can be faster if you use `-C --release`, which will make the build slower but may make the tests faster.
 Typically this will help on projects with very long CPU-intensive test suites.
 Cargo-mutants now shows the breakdown of build versus test time which may help you work out if this will help.
-(On projects like this you might also choose just to turn up optimization for all debug builds in [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.htmlhttps://doc.rust-lang.org/cargo/reference/config.html).
+(On projects like this you might also choose just to turn up optimization for all debug builds in [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html).

 By default cargo-mutants copies the `target/` directory from the source tree.
 Rust target directories can accumulate excessive volumes of old build products.

+cargo-mutants causes the Rust toolchain (and, often, the program under test) to read and write *many* temporary files.
+Setting the temporary directory onto a ramdisk can improve performance significantly.
+For example on Linux:

+    sudo mkdir /ram
+    sudo mount -t tmpfs /ram /ram  # or put this in fstab, or just change /tmp

+    env TMPDIR=/ram cargo mutants

 ### Workspace and package support